JannisX11/blockbench/README.md

 # Blockbench

-Blockbehch is a free, modern model editor for Minecraft Java and Bedrock Edition.
+Blockbench is a free, modern model editor for Minecraft Java and Bedrock Edition.
 Blockbench features a modern and intuitive UI, plugin support and innovative features.
 It is the industry standard for creating custom 3D models for the Minecraft Marketplace.
 Project and download page: [blockbench.net](https://www.blockbench.net)